JasonRodriguez1474/DevOpsHomeLab/index.md

 ## Ansible

 Another tool in the world of 'Infrastructure as Code', but with a heavier focus on the configuration aspect of equipment.
 This is a [great video on real world automation with Ansible](https://www.youtube.com/watch?v=w9eCU4bGgjQ&t=445s).
 However, while I believe this is the nicest tutorial I've seen, it covers the CLI version of Ansible, and it's important to note that there is a graphical version of Ansible known as Ansible Tower.
 There are free versions of this graphical Ansible manager, such as AWX Tower or Oracle Automation Manager.
 I highly recommend using one of your Oracle Cloud VMs to deploy their version of this [Automation Manager using this tutorial](https://docs.oracle.com/en/operating-systems/oracle-linux/8/oracle-linux-automation-manager/awx-AboutOracleLinuxAutomationManagerandOracleLinuxAutomationEngine.html#awx-about).

+---

+## Python, SQL, and Machine Learning

+Learning to [automate with Python](https://automatetheboringstuff.com/) is the most relevant if your goal is to land a DevOps role.
+However, [this website](https://www.kaggle.com/learn) also includes free learning resources for SQL, Machine Learning, and data visualization which are great if you're possibly considering a data career.